26 Feb How to Train a Cat to Use the Toilet

-A better option is getting a full cat toilet training kit like the Litter Kwitter which comes with all the various types of seats you’ll transition through to train your cat to go on the toilet.
-This is hands down the easiest option to quickly guide your cat from the litter box to the toilet.
+A better option is getting a full cat toilet training kit which comes with all the various types of seats you’ll transition through to train your cat to go on the toilet.
+In my opinion this is hands down the easiest option to quickly guide your cat from the litter box to the toilet.

 - A white seat, which sits on top of the trays

 - Red, amber and green insert trays to transition through the training

 - A step-by-step 30-minute training guide that shows you exactly how to use the Litter Kwitter successfully

 Here’s how it works.

 The first step is the ‘red stage’ during which you start off by placing the red toilet insert next to the toilet and covering it with kitty liter.
 Your cat uses it just like a regular litter box at first.

 When your cat is used to going in the red insert, move it from the floor to the toilet.